Sznapsollo/AKImageBrowser/README.md

 - image scaling -> user can adjust size of images to be displayed in gallery. [in options]
 - optional showing image name and image change date in images list
 - option to hide image descriptions whenl image size lower than specified value
+- option to autorefresh gallery, refresh interval can be changed

 ## Note